MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/index.md

 Microsoft Edge DevTools is a set of web development tools that appears next to a rendered webpage in the Microsoft Edge Browser.

-When you install Microsoft Edge, you not only get a browser, you also get Developer Tools, which provide a powerful way to inspect, debug, and even create web projects.
-These developer tools are partly based on the tools in the Chromium open-source project.
+The Microsoft Edge browser comes with Developer Tools built-in.
+DevTools provides a powerful way to inspect, debug, and even create web projects.
+These Developer Tools are partly based on the tools in the Chromium open-source project.
 The Microsoft Edge Developer Tools are also called _Microsoft Edge DevTools_, or simply _DevTools_.

 With DevTools, you can do the following: